yagmursavlukbas/rest-api-expressjs-mongodb/README.md

 `NODE_ENV` : set to "development" to run on development mode

-`PORT` : set to port number that you'd like to run the app through.
+`PORT` : set to port number that you'd like to run the app through, defaulted to 5000.